 Each summer, the School of Music hosts an annual Summer Chamber Music Workshop, which gives serious high school and college-level students an opportunity to work in-depth on the great masterworks of the chamber music repertoire.

-The Graduate String Quartet won first place at the MTNA Regional Chamber Music Competition in January 2013, allowing them to continue to the national finals in Chicago in March.
+The Graduate String Quartet won the national MTNA Chamber Music Competition for 2014, held in March in Chicago, IL.